-Best Grill Temp for Steak: we recommend searing your steak at high heat such as 500ºF for a few minutes on each side to sear the steak and then lower it to 400ºF to finish cooking.
+We recommend searing your steak at high heat such as 500ºF for a few minutes on each side to sear the steak and then lower it to 400ºF to finish cooking.

-Should I use a gas or charcoal grill?
 Either a gas grill or a charcoal grill works for grilling steak.
 It’s all about preference.
 We personally used a gas grill because you can manage temperature better.

-How do I know my grilled steak is done?
 The most precise way to know if your steak is fully cooked is to check the temperature.
 Use a meat thermometer and stick it in the thickest part of the steak.
 It should read at least 135ºF before taking it off the grill to safely consume it.

 Top 3 Grilling Steak Tips